LeonKilgoreTrout/LeonKilgoreTrout/README.md

 - 👋 Hi, I’m @LeonKilgoreTrout
-- 👀 I’m interested in NLP (having current work task), CV, DL
+- 👀 I’m interested in Backend, NLP, CV, DL, DA
-- 🌱 I’m currently learning how do BERT-models work
+- 🌱 I’m currently learning how FastAPI works
-- 💞️ I’m looking to collaborate on some DL projects
+- 💞️ I’m looking to collaborate on any python projects
 - 📫 How to reach me:

 e-mail: superbakurman@gmail.com (I check it rarely)